 Medical Students Overseas Relief (MSOR) is a voluntary society run by UCD medical students to raise funds for hospitals and clinics in the developing world.
 Every summer since 1974, UCD medical students have traveled to third world countries to assist, voluntarily, in humanitarian medical work.
 Over the past 37 years, UCD students have gone to over 30 different developing countries in Africa, Asia, and South America.
 This charitable organization aims to bring aid to underfunded healthcare institutions in developing countries.
 This aid is in the form of vital drugs, essential surgical and life-saving equipment, monetary donation and the voluntary work of the medical students.
 One of the core principles of MSOR is its policy on fundraising – all students must pay for their own travel and accommodation expenses.
 Hence every penny raised by MSOR goes directly to the hospital and those who need it most.
 To find out more about MSOR, see here.

 Your eligibility for the Five-year or Six-year program will depend on your academic background including the courses you have taken and your level of achievement.
-Also, the standardized examinations you have taken can be highly relevant e.g. IB.
-Please see the Entry Requirements for more information.
+Also, the standardized examinations you have taken can be highly relevant.

 Candidates who have completed one or more years of college/university are usually considered for the 5 Year Program.

-*MCAT must have been written within two years. e.g. test dates no earlier than August 2021 for 2023 entry.
+*MCAT/GAMSAT must have been written within 2 years of the date of entry. e.g. test dates no earlier than August 2022 for 2024 entry.